blumixid/docs/pricing/index.md

 {{site.data.keyword.Bluemix_notm}} requires a one year minimum term that includes:

 * VPN connectivity back to your infrastructure
-* Fully redundant environment in a SoftLayer data center
 * All supported runtimes (IBM Java Liberty, Node.js, and built-in open source runtimes)
 * All dedicated services that you have selected and all public {{site.data.keyword.Bluemix_notm}} services
 * Standard {{site.data.keyword.Bluemix_notm}} support

-You can also order optional items such as SoftLayer DirectLink or premium support options.
-Contact [Bluemix sales](https://console.ng.bluemix.net/?direct=classic/#/contactUs/cloudOEPaneId=contactUs) for more information.

 With {{site.data.keyword.Bluemix_notm}} Dedicated, you must sign up for a one year minimum term.
 What you pay each month during that term is based on the dedicated services that you want, plus a subscription account that gives you access to all public services.
 Usage charges of the services in {{site.data.keyword.Bluemix_notm}} Public are calculated based on your subscription account agreement.
 You receive an invoice for any services that you use beyond that subscription agreement.
-Contact your IBM designated account representative or contact [Bluemix sales](https://console.ng.bluemix.net/#/contactUs/cloudOEPaneId=contactUs) to get started on your agreement.
+Contact your designated account representative or contact [{{site.data.keyword.Bluemix_notm}} sales](https://console.chinabluemix.net/#/contactUs/cloudOEPaneId=contactUs) to get started on your agreement.

 ###{{site.data.keyword.Bluemix_notm}} Local account